-- A. Students must upload/complete the Criminal Background Check, Urine Drug Screen and immunization tracking as required by all clinical agencies by February 1 for final admission.
-Criminal background checks and drug screens will be reviewed by the clinical agencies and must be deemed clear by the clinical agency. - B. Students must be in good academic standing (not on academic warning or probation) for consideration for final admission. - C. Students must attend nursing student orientation during the spring before starting the program in the summer and uniforms will be ordered at that time. - D. Students must earn a "C" or better in all NUR and BIO courses. - E. Students must have successfully completed the following courses by the end of the Spring semester: - ACA 111 College Student Success - BIO 168 Anatomy & Physiology I - BIO 169 Anatomy & Physiology II - PSY 150 General Psychology - NUR 117 Pharmacology
+- A. Students must upload/complete the Criminal Background Check, Urine Drug Screen and immunization tracking as required by all clinical agencies by February 1 for final admission. - B. Criminal background checks and drug screens will be reviewed by the clinical agencies and must be deemed clear by the clinical agency. - C. Students must be in good academic standing (not on academic warning or probation) for consideration for final admission. - D. Students must attend nursing student orientation before starting the program.
+If a student is not able to attend orientation on the designated date the student should notify the Dean of Allied Health and schedule an individual appointment to review orientation materials prior to the start of the semester. - E. Uniforms must be ordered and paid for by the deadline. - F. Students entering an Allied Health program must have a minimum of a "C" in all BIO courses. - G. Students must have successfully completed the following courses by the end of the Spring semester: - ACA 111 College Student Success - BIO 168 Anatomy & Physiology I - BIO 169 Anatomy & Physiology II - PSY 150 General Psychology - NUR 117 Pharmacology